vladmandic/human/README.md

 Demos are included in `/demo`:

 **Browser**:
-- `index.html`, `browser.js`, `worker.js`: Full demo using Browser with ESM module, includes selectable backends and webworkers
+- `index.html`: Full demo using Browser with ESM module, includes selectable backends and webworkers
+  it loads `dist/demo-browser-index.js` which is built from sources in `demo`, starting with `demo/browser`
+  alternatively you can load `demo/browser.js` directly

 *If you want to test `wasm` or `webgpu` backends, enable loading in `index.html`*